Acquire service account token

 Note:

-- An access token can only be used for 24 hours once created.
-Fetch a new token at least once every 24 hours to authenticate calls.
+audienceyou select at the time of token creation.- An access token can only be used for the TTL period once created.
+Create a new token at least once every TTL period to authenticate calls.
 New tokens can be generated using the same client credentials and service accounts, or the updated credentials.

 Use the following endpoint to request a new OAuth token: